SemanticAccessAndRetrieval/LODsyndesis/README.md

 Description: It will measure the number of common literals between subsets of sources until level 15 having at least 1000 common literals.
 Moreover, it will save all the measurements from level 2 to level 10.
 <br>
-Output--> A folder latticeLiterals/Print containing the measurements for nodes from level 2 to 10 having at least 1000 common literals
+Output: A folder latticeLiterals/Print containing the measurements for nodes from level 2 to 10 having at least 1000 common literals

 </body>